qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 North Arrow
 ...........

-|northArrow| :menuselection:`North Arrow` allows you to add a north arrow on the map canvas.
+|northArrow| :guilabel:`North Arrow` allows you to add a north arrow on the map canvas.

-The North Arrow dialog is almost equal to the dialog of :ref:`image_decoration`.

-Differences are:

-* You can only use SVG images.
-* Additionally you can change the angle or choose **Automatic** to let QGIS determine the direction of the North Arrow.
-* The default :guilabel:`Placement` position of the North Arrow is :guilabel:`Bottom Left`.

 To add a north arrow:

+#.
 Select menu option :menuselection:`View --> Decorations --> North Arrow...` to open the dialog.

    .. _figure_decorations_north: